yk9221/GIS/README.md

 Night mode
 ----------
-Night mode is used for users who want a dark background while maintaing contrast ratios.
+Night mode is used for users who want a dark background while maintaining contrast ratios.
 The background color as well as street, building and land feature colors are inverted for visual comfort.
 ![Alt text](Nightmode.png)

 Icons